iLCSoft/ilcsoftDoc/README.md

 When you have the events, you can analyse them in the Marlin platform.
 To run Marlin, first you need a steering file, you can create a typical steering file by a command

-` Marlin mysteer.xml`
+` Marlin -x >> mysteer.xml`

+In this steering file "mysteer.xml", it contains many processors supplied by ILCSoft.
+Or you can find a more practical example at [here](https://github.com/iLCSoft/ILDConfig/blob/master/StandardConfig/lcgeo_current/bbudsc_3evt_stdreco_dd4hep.xml)

-In this steering file, it contains many processors supplied by ILCSoft.
-But it is so complicated, we can use a simple one for explaination.
+But they are so complicated, we can use a simple one for explaination.
+This is a typical steering file, the file ends with .xml The steering file uses XML language, which is a markup language, here is the usage of [xml](http://www.xmlfiles.com/xml/xml_usedfor.asp).
+In this file, it only uses one processor --- IsolatedLeptonTaggingProcessor, and some parameters of this processer use the default value.

 ```
 <marlin>